 Masochism is where the person receiving pain is sexually gratified by doing so.
 In BDSM, safe words are of paramount importance.
 The most popular or commonly known of which, is the Traffic Light System.

-Safe words are strict, sacred and must be obeyed.
+Safe words are strict, and sacred and must be obeyed.
 The traffic light system has been used in the kink world for decades.
 Just like a traffic light, the colours are red, yellow, and green.
 ‘Green’ means this is fine, carry on doing what you’re doing.
 ‘Yellow’ means this is close to my limit, slow down or go softer.
 ‘Red’ means stop immediately.

 Curious about kink?
 Visit Langtrees today to explore with one of the gorgeous escorts.